itxmuhammadwaqarali/nba_players_performance/Readme.md

 # Obesity Levels Estimation Model

-This project develops a machine learning model to estimate obesity levels based on dietary habits and physical condition.
-The dataset includes records from Mexico, Peru, and Colombia, with 17 attributes and 2111 records.
-Obesity levels are classified into categories such as Insufficient Weight, Normal Weight, Overweight, and various Obesity types.
+This project builds a regression model to predict obesity levels based on dietary habits and physical conditions.
+The dataset contains 17 attributes and 2111 records from individuals in Mexico, Peru, and Colombia.
+Obesity levels are categorized into Insufficient Weight, Normal Weight, Overweight Levels, and various Obesity Types.

 ---

+## What Was Done

 1. **Exploratory Data Analysis (EDA)**:
+   - Explored dataset trends and relationships between features.
-   - Analyzed dataset distribution and class overlaps.
+   - Analyzed the impact of dietary habits and physical conditions on obesity levels.

-   - Identified patterns in diet and physical activity influencing obesity.
+2. **Feature Engineering**:
+   - Created new features to improve predictions.
+   - Standardized and normalized data for model readiness.

-2. **Modeling**:
+3. **Modeling**:
-   - Implemented four sub-models targeting specific obesity categories:
-     - Insufficient-Normal Weight
-     - Overweight Levels
-     - Obesity Types
-   - Used clustering algorithms to estimate probabilities for each level.
+   - Trained regression models to estimate obesity levels:
+     - Linear Regression
+     - Ridge Regression
+   - Evaluated models using R-squared and Mean Absolute Error (MAE).

-3. **Results**:
+4. **Results**:
-   - Improved classification accuracy by addressing class overlaps.
+   - Provided accurate predictions of obesity levels.
-   - Provided detailed insights into key obesity predictors.
+   - Highlighted key features influencing obesity levels.

 ---